 Sorority Formal Recruitment

 Registration will open on June 1, 2014.
 Register online or at various events during the Fall semester (Activity Fair, Open Houses, Recruitment Orientations).
-The full 2014 schedule for recruitment will be available soon.

 Open Houses - Optional